MLH-Fellowship/FellowBot/README.md

 - 🥣 Beautiful Soup- To scrape the data beautifully.
 - 🛌 REST APIs - to fetch quotes and jokes for the fellows
 - 🐍 Python - The beautiful language to write our dynamic code.
+- 🎆 Google API: The calendar API for getting the events
+- 📄 GitHub Pages: For hosting the FellowBot wesbite

 ## Bot commands
 ### Functionality 1 -> answering your MLH handbook related questions